davidyell/CakePHP-ViewBits/readme.md

 }
 ````

-## What you have to do
-You'll need to create you admin interface for putting the view bits into the database, or hooking it into your current admin

 ## Usage
 The component will match based on the routes in the url.
 So if you add a View Bit with a route of `/` it will be loaded on your root or home page.
 If you add one with a route of `/pages/display/about` it will show up on your about page.